cloudmesh-community/book/chapters/class/516/week3-arch.md

 Please understand the following concepts (no submission needed):

 * How do you activate the virtual env in your OS?
-* How do you modify your `.bashrc` file so that the python venv is loaded automatically upon start of a new terminal?
+* How do you modify your `.bashrc` file so that the python venv is loaded automatically upon the start of a new terminal?
-* In case you use zsh either switch to bash or describe how do you modify zsh so that the python venv is loaded.
+* In case you use zsh, either switch to bash or describe how do you modify zsh so that the python venv is loaded.
 * Why do you need to use `venv` for this class?
-Provide a one paragraph answer in your notebook.md file.
+Provide a one-paragraph answer in your notebook.md file.

 ### Review: Anaconda (Graded)

+Due: before the semester break

 This lab only has to be done by those using anaconda/conda.
-Thos using python from python.org do not have to do this assingment.
+Those using python from python.org do not have to do this assignment.

-Please
-provide your answers in the notebook.md file.
+Please provide your answers in the notebook.md file.

 * What problems may you encounter when using anaconda as python developer?